ryasmi/rulr/readme.md

 	if (typeof input === 'number') {
 		return input
 	}
-	// If the input is invalid, just throw any error. throw new Error('expected number')
+	// If the input is invalid, just throw an error. throw new Error('expected number')
 	// You can throw a rulr.HigherOrderValidationError to return many errors.
 }